gogcom/galaxy-integrations-python-api/README.md

 # GOG Galaxy Integrations Python API

-This Python library allows to easily build community integrations for various gaming platforms with GOG Galaxy 2.0.
+This Python library allows developers to easily build community integrations for various gaming platforms with GOG Galaxy 2.0.

 - refer to our <a href='https://galaxy-integrations-python-api.readthedocs.io'>documentation</a>

 ## Features

-Each integration in GOG Galaxy 2.0 comes as a separate Python script, and is launched as a separate process, that which needs to communicate with main instance of GOG Galaxy 2.0.
+Each integration in GOG Galaxy 2.0 comes as a separate Python script and is launched as a separate process that needs to communicate with the main instance of GOG Galaxy 2.0.

 The provided features are: